 Dr. Taylor is careful to place blepharoplasty incisions in strategic areas of the eyelids, such as the crease and lash line, which makes them nearly undetectable.
 Scarring is minimal and, depending on the patient and how they heal, will fade over time.

 The cost of blepharoplasty varies depending on the technique, surgeon’s experience, and location of surgery.
+Additional cost factors include anesthesia, facility fees, and the cost for pre- and post-operative appointments.
 Dr. Taylor is an experienced plastic surgeon who has performed thousands of cosmetic procedures over the past 20 years.
 His skill, passion, and attention to detail can assure patients that they are receiving the best care possible when choosing him for their blepharoplasty.

 With the latest advancements in plastic surgery, blepharoplasty involves minimal to no pain.
 During the procedure, patients will receive local anesthetic to numb the tissues and mild to moderate sedation anesthesia to make them comfortable so they will not feel any pain or discomfort during the procedure.
 Most patients have a positive surgical experience and only feel temporary discomfort from the swelling and bruising, which is easily controlled with ice and oral medication.